thierrygosselin/assigner/README.md

 ## References

+Anderson EC, Waples RS, Kalinowski ST (2008) An improved method for predicting the accuracy of genetic stock identification.
+Canadian Journal of Fisheries and Aquatic Sciences, 65, 1475–1486.

-ANDERSON EC (2010) Assessing the power of informative subsets of loci for population assignment: standard methods are upwardly biased.
+Anderson EC (2010) Assessing the power of informative subsets of loci for population assignment: standard methods are upwardly biased.
 Molecular Ecology Resources, 10, 701–710.

 Catchen JM, Amores A, Hohenlohe PA et al. (2011) Stacks: Building and Genotyping Loci De Novo From Short-Read Sequences.
 G3, 1, 171–182.